English Language Learners (ELL) and easyCBM

 We created the Basic Reading assessments (Deluxe) to use shorter, easier-access text to assess students’ reading comprehension, with a focus on literal comprehension (compared to Proficient Reading measures, in contrast, are significantly longer and assess students’ literal, inferential, and evaluative comprehension).

 We added Vocabulary tests (Deluxe) to assess students’ ability to figure out the meaning of words in context, and include both individual words as well as idiomatic expressions (a sub-set of vocabulary knowledge particularly challenging for ELL students.
+For more detailed information on Universal Design for Assessment, please refer to page 6 of our: easyCBM User's Manual

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.